 other medicines used to treat depression or OCD (e.g. amitriptyline, imipramine, clomipramine,

-fluoxetine, citalopram, sertraline, paroxetine)
+fluoxetine, citalopram, sertraline or paroxetine)

 antipsychotic medicines used to treat schizophrenia (e.g. haloperidol, thioridazine,

-olanzapine, quetiapine and clozapine)
+olanzapine, quetiapine or clozapine)

-medicines (tablets or injections) used for diabetes
+medicines used for diabetes (tablets or injections)

 lithium, used for mood disorders

-some strong pain-killers (e.g. tramadol, methadone)
+(triptans) or some strong pain-killers (e.g. tramadol, methadone)

 phentermine, a weight loss medicine